mitoteam/jpgraph/README.md

 PHP versions support: from **5.5 to 8.1**.
 [Original notes](https://jpgraph.net/download/manuals/chunkhtml/ch01s05.html) about PHP versions.

-## Usage
+## Usage with composer

-This is just a helper to load original JpGraph library after declaring it as your dependency in composer.json:
+This package is a helper to load original JpGraph library after declaring it as your dependency in composer.json:

 ```
 composer require mitoteam/jpgraph